 Physiotherapist support worker: unregulated health provider working under the supervision and direction of a physiotherapist.
-PTSWs have a range of educational backgrounds and experience.
+Physiotherapist support workers have a range of educational backgrounds and experience.
 May be referred to as physiotherapist assistant, rehabilitation assistant, therapy assistant, rehabilitation aide, or kinesiologist when working as a supervisee.